The Shoppes at Bel Air: 2010s

+2020s

+Both P. F. Chang's and Texas de Brazil closed due to the mall being sold to Kohan Retail Investment Group in late 2020.

 In February 2023, it was announced that Drew Brees-owned Surge Entertainment Center would be opening its fourth entertainment center location on the former Parisian/Belk anchor while the entire corridor that connected from Target to JCPenney will be renovated for extra space.
-The venue opened on June 15, 2023, completely isolating Target from the entire mall.
+The venue opened on June 15, 2023, completely isolating Target from the rest of the mall.

+In May 2023, Kohan Retail Investment Group was nearly $700,000 behind on taxes for The Shoppes at Bel Air, causing Kohan to lose the property.
+Because of this, 4th Dimension Properties assumed management of the mall, and had later acquired the property for an unknown price, causing 4th Dimension to be the new owner and manager of Bel Air.

 On June 7, 2024, it was announced that JCPenney would be closing.

-JCPenney closed on September 22, 2024.
+It closed on September 22, 2024.